 This value will be available for the \$info variable in error templates when an error is encountered.
-You can set the \$info variable using a Groovy Script rule or an OAuth Groovy script rule.
+The \$info variable can be set by a Groovy Script rule or an OAuth Groovy script rule.

 '''

-exc?.setProperty("com.pingidentity.policy.error.info", "this value will be passed to the template in $info
+exc?.setProperty("com.pingidentity.policy.error.info", "this value will be passed to the template in

-variable")
+$info variable")

 not(anything())

 '''